armory/documentation/_spinnaker/terraform_integration.md

         sizeLimit: "128k"
     ```

-2. Second, define an init container that copies the secret contents to the empty directory and sets the permissions and ownership correctly.
+2. Define an init container that copies the secret contents to the empty directory and sets the permissions and ownership.
 The Spinnaker user uses `user id` `1000`:

     ```yaml
     # spin-terraformer deployment